Canon SX70 vs Olympus E-PL2

 It is notable that the SX70 has a microphone port, which is missing on the E-PL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX70 and E-PL2 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Olympus E-PL2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX70 or the Olympus E-PL2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.